-As colleges and universities develop master's level HIM programs, there may be obstacles to overcome.
-Many institutions will need to gather resources for startup costs and funding to sustain the program, place qualified faculty, and gain administrative buy-in.
+As colleges and universities begin developing master's level HIM programs, there may be some obstacles to overcome.
+Many organizations will need to gather resources for startup costs and funding to sustain the program, place qualified faculty, and gain administrative buy-in.
 After the initial hurdles, the focus will shift to staying competitive and significant.
-Master's degrees will increase the choices HIM students have, not limit them.
-The master's degree program can enhance and strengthen existing baccalaureate programs as well.
+As Vision 2016 outlines, the master's degree will only increase the choices HIM students have, not limit them.
+The master's degree program could enhance and strengthen existing baccalaureate programs as well.